 Oranges are surprisingly high in calcium.
 With added vitamin C and fibre this is a great one to keep you regular and boost your immune system as well.
 Sprinkle over some cinnamon for a spicy treat.
 1 x 200g Valencia Orange = approx 80 calories.

-Disclaimer: Always speak to your doctor before changing your diet,taking any supplements or undertaking any exercise program in pregnancy.
+Disclaimer: Always speak to your doctor before changing your diet, taking any supplements or undertaking any exercise program during pregnancy.
 The information on this site is for reference only and is not medical advice and should not be treated as such, and is not intended in any way as a substitute for professional medical advice.

 Our plans promote a healthy weight gain in pregnancy to benefit the mother & baby and you can read more on this here